-The book “The 1916 Irish Rebellion” includes a historical narrative; a lavish spread of contemporary images and photographs; and a rich selection of sidebar quotations from contemporary documents, prisoners’ statements, and other eyewitness accounts to capture the experiences of nationalists and unionists, Irish rebels and British soldiers, and Irish Americans during the turbulent events of Easter Week, 1916.
+“The 1916 Irish Rebellion” is the companion book to a three-part documentary series, narrated by Liam Neeson, which was broadcast worldwide.
+The book includes a historical narrative; a lavish spread of contemporary images and photographs; and a rich selection of sidebar quotations from contemporary documents, prisoners’ statements, and other eyewitness accounts to capture the experiences of nationalists and unionists, Irish rebels and British soldiers, and Irish Americans during the turbulent events of Easter Week, 1916.

 Below is an extract from Nic Dhiarmada's book, describing the series of events in the days before the momentous Easter Week:

 Holy Thursday, April 20 Bulmer Hobson, the secretary of the Irish Volunteers who, along with Eoin MacNeill, had also been left in the dark about the planned rising, was informed that an armed insurrection was planned and that Volunteer units throughout the country had received orders to take part under cover of the maneuvers.

 Hobson immediately went to MacNeill’s house and, rousing him from bed, told him of the plans for the rising.
 MacNeill was thunderstruck and, outraged at what he felt was Pearse’s duplicity, went immediately to confront him.
 MacNeill told Pearse that he would do all in his power to prevent a rising short of informing Dublin Castle.
 He would not allow “a half armed force to be called out,” asserting that there would be “no waste of lives for which I am directly responsible.”